Kentucky Colonel Foundation

 - We changed our name on February 26th to "Kentucky Colonel Foundation" a name that will be registered in three countries, formerly known as "Kentucky Colonels International" to avoid any confusion between us and the registered trademarks "Honorable Order of Kentucky Colonels" and the 4 trademarks registered for commerce as, "KENTUCKY COLONELS" used by The Honorable Order of Kentucky Colonels, Inc. (HOKC).

 - The Honorable Order of Kentucky Colonels is not a membership organization as most people believe, this is stated in their Articles of Incorporation in Article VI and Article XIII Third.
-They do recognize their donors as honorary members, but do not offer members voting privileges like the National Rifle Association (NRA), Sierra Club, or other organizations such as our own.
+They do recognize their donors as honorary members, but do not offer members voting privileges or direct participation in their affairs like the National Rifle Association (NRA), Sierra Club, or other organizations such as our own.

 - We offer anyone who can show that they have donated any money to us believing that we were the Honorable Order of Kentucky Colonels at the time they made their contribution can claim a full refund by writing to us and providing your receipt.